Welcome to the section of the website where you can find out more about the school’s governors, and the work that we do.

 I hope all my experiences and commitment contribute to ensuring the school becomes the very best it can.

-Area of responsibility include the Head Teacher Performance Management; The Effectiveness of Leadership and Management and SIAMs.
+Area of responsibility includes Finance, Head Teacher Performance Management and GDPR.

-I am a 41 years old father of two children who are in Magpies and Eagles.
+I am a 41 years old father of two children, both attended the school and are now at secondary school.
 For the past six years I have run a small business in Sandwich where I have responsibility for managing the finances as well as working in a highly analytical role subject to high levels of regulation and oversight from government agencies worldwide.
 My experience of analysing large amounts of experimental data and access to analytical tool mean that I’m able to provide insights in to the performance of the school that help drive improvements in the outcomes for all pupils in the school.

 I have been lucky enough to be able to apply my work skills for the benefit of the school by being a member of the PTFA for the past three years.
 I have greatly enjoyed this role and the chance to support the school by raising funds to enrich the education of the children in the school.